emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Reaction\
 You quickly whirl your blade or dodge out of the way, trying to deflect enough momentum to avoid the worst of a dangerous attack.
 As a reaction when hit by a critical hit, you can cause the attack to become a normal hit instead.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Shield Block
 Shield\
 Reaction\
 You quickly raise your shield to defend against a blow.
 When you are hit by an Attack, you can use your reaction to reduce the damage by 10.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Soothing words
 Buff, Mental\
 1 action\
 You grace your allies' mind, boosting their mental defenses and healing their wounds.
 Each target of your choice within 6m of you regains 3d10 Hit Points when you cast the Spell and gains a +2 status bonus to saves against mental effects for 1 minute.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Spellstrike
 Spell\
 2 actions\
 Your have learned how to channel magic into you strikes.
 You expend a use of a different Flourish that requires you to make a Spell attack and make an Strike.
 Your Spell is coupled with your attack, using your attack roll result to determine the effects of both the Strike and the Flourish.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Stoneskin
 Abjuration, Earth, Spell\
 1 action\
 A creature you touch's skin hardens like stone.
 The creature gains resistance 5 to physical damage for 1 minute, except adamantine.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Sunbeam
 Blinded, Light, Radiant, Spell\